eluzix/claritus-website/content/claritus-for-advisors.md

 ## metaTitle: Track, analyze, and be in complete control of all of your assets and investments - all in one place!
 ## description: Claritus gives you a complete overview of your money and investments, offering accurate insight and assessments

-title: Make your work <span class="is-green">easy</span>, <br/> your clients will thank you
+title: Claritus for Advisors
-heroText: Claritus for Advisor - turnkey, integrated and unified low-cost solution.
+heroText: Make your work easy, your clients will thank you. <br/>Claritus' benefits are now adjusted for professionals.

 heroImgFullHd: /images/business-intro-fullhd.png
 heroImgTablet: /images/business-intro-tablet.png